 Some automatically apply a tiny bit of regenerative braking the second you release the throttle.
 The level of resistance (and therefore recharging) is usually adjustable.
 Higher resistance can help in hilly areas, since you’ll generally need to brake anyway after releasing the throttle.
 Lower resistance is nice in flatter areas, where you may want to continue coasting without slowing down.

-But is regenerative braking actually effective?
-Regenerative braking doesn’t usually extend your range very much, but it varies tremendously by model, terrain, rider weight, and battery health.
+Regenerative braking is somewhat effective in general.
+It usually doesn’t extend your range by more than a few miles, but it varies tremendously by model, terrain, rider weight, and battery health.